David Artell: Mansfield Town

 Artell joined Third Division side Mansfield Town on a short-term contract at the start of the 2003–04 season.
-He made 32 appearances over the course of the campaign, and was an unused substitute in the play-off final defeat to Huddersfield Town at the Millennium Stadium.
-He played 23 games of the 2004–05 season, but had surgery and was then frozen out of the first team picture after manager Keith Curle was replaced by Carlton Palmer in November.
+He made 32 appearances throughout the campaign and was an unused substitute in the play-off final defeat to Huddersfield Town at the Millennium Stadium.
+He played 23 games of the 2004–05 season but had surgery and was then frozen out of the first-team picture after manager Keith Curle was replaced by Carlton Palmer in November.

 Chester City

 Artell followed Curle out of Field Mill and onto Chester City in July 2005; the move was surrounded by accusations of an 'illegal approach' by the "Seals".
-He featured 41 times in 2005–06, retaining his first team spot at the Deva Stadium under new boss Mark Wright.
+He featured 41 times in 2005–06, retaining his first-team spot at the Deva Stadium under new boss Mark Wright.
 Artell went on to post 50 appearances during the 2006–07 campaign.
-However, he was released by new manager Bobby Williamson in May 2007, after a period of time unsuccessfully negotiating a new contract.
+However, he was released by new manager Bobby Williamson in May 2007, after a period unsuccessfully negotiating a new contract.

 Morecambe

 In July 2007, he signed with Football League newcomers Morecambe.
 In only his second competitive game for the club, he achieved hero status by scoring a late winner in a shock League Cup 2–1 success over Preston North End at Deepdale.
 He went on to form a strong defensive partnership with Jim Bentley, making a total of 44 appearances in 2007–08.
-After losing his first team place, manager Sammy McIlroy told Artell he could leave the club on loan in November 2008.
-He instead chose to stay, and managed to win back his first team spot to play 43 games in 2008–09.
+After losing his first-team place, manager Sammy McIlroy told Artell he could leave the club on loan in November 2008.
+He instead chose to stay, and managed to win back his first-team spot to play 43 games in 2008–09.
 He then scored eight goals in 42 games in 2009–10, to help the "Shrimps" to win a place in the League Two play-offs with a fourth-place finish.
-In the play-off semi-final second leg against Dagenham & Redbridge he scored the final goal ever at Christie Park, in what was a 2–1 win; however Morecambe lost the tie 7–2 on aggregate.
+In the play-off semi-final second leg against Dagenham & Redbridge he scored the final goal ever at Christie Park, in what was a 2–1 win; however, Morecambe lost the tie 7–2 on aggregate.